 Reducing taxes by ‘bunching’ cash donations to charity

 A strategy called ‘bunching’ can help ensure some donors don’t miss out on a meaningful tax deduction for their charitable endeavors.
 Bunching, or clumping, donations would mean instead of making annual cash gifts to charity, a taxpayer would group two or more years together, for less frequent but larger gifts.
 In gift-years, the donor would itemize their deductions, and in other years, claim the standard deduction.

 Also Read: 5 Ways to Minimize Tax on Your Investments

 A couple, age 50, with no mortgage live in a state without income taxes.
 Their property taxes are $12,000 per year (capped at $10,000).
 They also donate $10,000 annually to their favorite public charity.
-Their itemizable deductions are $20,000, which is less than the $24,800 standard deduction in 2020.
-If the couple ‘bunched’ their charitable deduction instead, making their 2020 and 2021 donation in 2020, they could take $30,000 of itemized deductions in the current tax year.
-In 2021, they would then opt for the standard deduction.
+Their itemizable deductions are $20,000, which is less than the $25,100 standard deduction.
+If the couple ‘bunched’ their charitable deduction instead, making two years of gifts in one year, they could take $30,000 of itemized deductions in the current tax year.
+The follow year, they would opt for the standard deduction.

 Infographic: How Much Charitable Donations Will Reduce Taxes

 Reducing taxes by donating appreciated securities to charity